flashxio/FlashX/README.md

 and has performance comparable to or exceed in-memory graph engines such as [PowerGraph](http://graphlab.org/).

-SAFSlib
+SAFS
 ========

-`SAFSlib` is an open-source library that provides a filesystem-like interface in the userspace to help users access a large SSD array in a [NUMA](http://en.wikipedia.org/wiki/Non-uniform_memory_access) machine.
+`SAFS` is an open-source library that provides a filesystem-like interface in the userspace to help users access a large SSD array in a [NUMA](http://en.wikipedia.org/wiki/Non-uniform_memory_access) machine.
 It is designed to eliminate overhead in the block subsystem in Linux, without modifying the kernel,